Hunting Bullet Guide

 I have decided to approach the question of hunting bullet selection by dividing it into two general topics.
-This article is Part One of the "Hunting Bullet Guide," and addresses big game hunting bullets by caliber, weight, and application.
+This article is Part One of the "Hunting Bullet Guide" and addresses big game hunting bullets by caliber, weight, and application.
 Part Two addresses the bullet designs of the various major manufacturers.

 The purpose of these articles is to assist the reader in choosing an appropriate jacketed, expanding bullet for hunting medium and large game animals.
 For our purposes, "big game" starts at animals weighing perhaps 80 pounds and goes up from there to animals as large as pachyderms.

 Varmint bullets are frangible and should not be used for hunting big game animals; they are not included in the Hunting Bullet Guide articles.
-Neither are non-expanding practice, match, and military (FMJ) bullets.
-These are usually illegal for hunting big game, at least in North America, and should not be used.
+Neither are non-expanding practice, match and military (FMJ) bullets.
+These are usually illegal for hunting big game, at least in North America and should not be used.
 They are not designed for proper expansion and cannot be modified to expand reliably.
 For hunting big game animals, buy bullets specifically intended for the purpose.

 A special class of hunting bullets is the "solids."
-These are typically round-nose or flat tip bullets specifically designed to provide maximum penetration on the largest (CXP4 class) dangerous game animals, principally African rhinos and elephants.
+These are typically round-nose or flat tip non-expanding bullets specifically designed to provide maximum penetration on the largest (CXP4 class) dangerous game animals, principally African rhinos and elephants.
 These special purpose bullets are also largely beyond the scope of the Hunting Bullet Guide.

-A good rule of thumb for selecting an appropriate weight bullet within any given caliber is that lighter bullets are usually intended for the smaller species of game appropriate for that caliber, and the heavier bullets are intended for the larger appropriate species.
+A good rule of thumb for selecting an appropriate weight bullet within any given caliber is that lighter bullets are usually intended for the smaller species of game appropriate for that caliber and the heavier bullets are intended for the larger appropriate species.
 The lightest bullets in calibers below 8mm are generally intended for varmint shooting, not big game hunting.
 Here are some general guidelines concerning suitable bullet weights for the popular hunting rifle calibers.

 .25 caliber (.257" diameter) varmint bullets usually weigh 87 grains or less.
 The 100 grain bullets are usually for small to medium size CXP2 game.
 115 to 120 grain bullets are usually the best choice for all-around use on CXP2 game, with the long 120 grain bullets generally preferred for the largest species, such as caribou and black bear.

 6.5mm caliber (.264" diameter) bullets of less than 100 grains are usually varmint bullets.
 100 grain bullets are often designed for the smallest species of "big game," such as European chamois and the smallest African antelope.
 The 120-130 grain bullets are usually a good choice for medium size CXP2 game, such as pronghorn antelope, most deer species, wild sheep and goats.
-The 140 grain bullets are the all-around bullets, suitable for all CXP2 and the smaller species or CXP3 game, while the heavy 156-160 grain bullets are usually intended for CXP3 game on the order of Scandinavian moose.
+The 140 grain bullets are the all-around bullets, suitable for all CXP2 and the smaller species of CXP3 game, while the heavy 156-160 grain bullets are usually intended for CXP3 game on the order of elk and Scandinavian moose.

 .270 caliber bullets (.277" diameter) bullets weighing 110 grains and less are usually varmint bullets.
 The new 115 grain Core-Lokt Ultra bullet designed by Remington for the 6.8mm SPC cartridge is a CXP2 game hunting bullet.